 Given these three entities, two relations are most important: that labelled α , from program to process, and that labelled β , from resulting process to task domain.
 Moreover, what is perhaps the single most confusing fact in cognitive science's use of computation is this: the word 'semantics' is used by different people for both of these relations.
 In computer science, the phrase "the semantics of a program" refers to the program-behavior (process) relation α , whereas the relation considered semantic in the philosophy of mind is the process-world relation β .
 For discussion, in order not to confuse them, I will refer to α as program semantics, and to β as process semantics.
-It is essential to realize that they are not the same.
-15 up with just this one distinction.
+It is essential to realize that they are not the same.17 Not only do they relate different things, but they are subject to vastly different constraints-and are of distinct metaphysical kinds.

+All sorts of confusion can be cleared up with just this one distinction.
 But a cautionary note is needed first.
 Given that processes and behaviours are computer science's primary subject matter, you might think that there would be a standard way to describe them.
 Curiously enough, however, that is not so.
-Rather, the practice is instead to model processes in various ways.
-The most common way to model a process is with a (mathematical) function mapping the inputs onto the outputs.
-A second way is to treat the computer as a state machine, and then to view the process or behaviour as a sequence of state changes.
-A third is to have the process produce a linear record of everything that it does (called a "dribble" or "log" file), and to model the process in its terms.
-A fourth (called operational semantics) is to model the process in terms of a different program in a different
+Rather, professional practice instead models processes in various ways: